uwegeercken/jareplugin_src/README.md

 jareplugin_src
 ==============

-Java Rule Engine Plugin Step for Pentaho PDI
+Java Rule Engine Plugin Step for Pentaho PDI.

 Java source files for the Pentaho Rule Engine Plugin Step.
+The compiled files are also available on github.

    Copyright (C) 2008-2014  Uwe Geercken